StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_flappyBird/README.md

 	gravity = 2
 	xPos = 50
 	yPos = 250
+	birdWidth = 20
+	birdHeight = 20
 	minHeight = 50
 	pipeWidth = 50
 	pipeXPos = 500
+	heightTopPipe = 200
+	heightBottomPipe = 200
+	spaceBetweenPipes = 100
 	pipePassed = True
 	stopGame = False
+	f = None

 What these are, are variables.
 They are before setup because we are going to use them a lot.
-Please do not modify ANY of these variables.
+Please do not modify the initial values for ANY of these variables.
 Let's walk through each variable.

 	gravity = 2